Asilvorcarp/ApexHeirloom/Readme.md

 4. Run **all** the code cells in order.

+   1. Before running `Code Cell A` to locate window, make sure your game can be fully displayed when it's in the foreground.
+And dont move the game window after this.

-   1. After running `Code Cell A`, point your mouse cursor at the exact top left corner of the game screen **(title bar not included)** in 3 seconds in order to locate the window.
+      > If you choose not to `auto_locate_game`: after running `Code Cell A`, point your mouse cursor at the exact top left corner of the game screen **(title bar not included)** in 3 seconds in order to locate the window.

    2. After running `Code Cell B`, operate the game to capture the buttons.

-      This includes: **//TODO**
+      This includes: (See the images in the `lib` folder for details) **//TODO**

    3. After running `Code Cell C`, enter the game menu page, then it'll start to repeat automatically (with config of which heirloom do you want).